robertxing2004/robertxing2004/README.md

 ## hi! my name is robert (he/him)
 ### i'm an engineering student and software developer 🌔

 Like I said, I'm a software engineering student (woohoo!) at Western University.
 I'm interested in product/project management, fullstack development, iOS development, UI/UX design, and machine learning.
 Aside from school and work, I enjoy travelling all over the world and taking lots of photos!
-I also have a huge love for aviation, and I hope to get my Canadian private pilot's license once I have the time and money(lol) to do so!
+I also have a huge love for aviation, and I hope to get my Canadian private pilot's license once I have the time and money to do so!

 ```json
 {